Cumberland County Courthouse (Tennessee)

 The Cumberland County Courthouse is a historic building in Crossville, Tennessee.
-It serves as the courthouse for Cumberland County.
+It did serve as the courthouse Cumberland County until 2009 when a new justice center was built.
 It was built with sandstone from the county, and completed in 1905.
 It was the third courthouse built for the county, the first one dating back to 1857 and the second one to 1886.

 The building was designed by W. Charmberlin and Company, an architectural firm from Birmingham, Alabama.
 It has been listed on the National Register of Historic Places since June 17, 1980.